Harvey Comics: Establishment of Harvey Comics

-Harvey began a shift to licensed characters when in 1942 it took over as the radio hero Green Hornet's publisher from Holyoke after six issues.
-Harvey added additional titles, such that most of their titles were licensed.
-Licensed characters included Joe Palooka, Blondie, Dick Tracy, and other newspaper strip characters.
+Harvey began a shift to licensed characters in 1942 when it took over the license to the radio hit Green Hornet from Holyoke, which has published six comics issues.
+Harvey added additional titles, most licensed, including Joe Palooka, Blondie, Dick Tracy, and other newspaper strip characters.
+The company gradually shifted away from superheroes, to other genres, like the horror genre in the late 1940s and 1950s.